Alanthiel/Encr_Pass_Repo/README.md

 **Automated Script Check:**

+**Please Note: Remote-Recuse is temporarily down due to critical issues with intregrity module.
+Will be reimplemented port rework**

 - Download the Latest version of `Remote_Rescue.py`
 - Copy the script to your Software Folder
 - Run the script